webstorms/Block/docs/README.md

 # The single-spike block model

-A new model for robust and accelerated training of single-spike SNNs with competitive performance across various image and neuromorphic datasets.
+A new model for robust and accelerated training of single-spike spiking neural networks (SNNs) with competitive performance across various image and neuromorphic datasets.
 This is the accompanying repository to the paper [Robust and accelerated single-spike spiking neural network training with applicability to challenging temporal tasks](https://arxiv.org/abs/2205.15286).

 ## Installing dependencies